BEST way to get around Washington DC

 Each state has two statue spaces in Statuary Hall.

-The current statues in Minnesota represent Rice and former professor of rhetoric and education, Maria Sanford.
+The current statues now represent Humphrey and former professor of rhetoric and education, Maria Sanford.

-Rice’s statue, which has been in place since 1916, meets the requirement of having been installed for at least 10 years to be eligible for replacement.
+Rice’s statue, which had been in place since 1916, met the requirement of having been installed for at least 10 years to be eligible for replacement.

 Congressional guidelines mandate that state statues depict “deceased persons who have been citizens thereof, and illustrious for their historic renown or for distinguished civic or military services.”